Differential Line Github

 Differential is an algorithm that I had been wanting to make for a long time.
 Eventually the solution just came to me, and I managed to get it working.
 What I wanted to do was create a system that behaved similarly to surfaces in nature that fold in on themselves.
 For instance the way walnuts do, as well as the layers of cabbage, (I won't go into how much time I've spent googling images of red cabbages split in half), our intestines and several leaves and flower petals.
 And probably several other things.

 Before I started thinking about this I had only seen Floraform by Nervous System, but you should check out Cellular Forms by Andy Lomas as well.
+Another relvant paper, which I discovered much later, is here.
 I have also written an animated introduction to this.
-It is here.

 First I tried using a method that was based on the Koch Snowflake fractal.
 But with randomized growth instead of symmetric and regular as in the fractal.
 I never got this working, and I quickly gave up.
 Some time later (six months give or take), however, I realized that I could introduce new nodes, as when the Koch Snowflake "grows", but I had to have the nodes move relative to each other as well.
 That way they could adjust their positions dynamically.
 Somewhat like pearls on a string.
 That way they can keep a comfortable distance to other nodes (pearls).